Yaşar Büyükanıt: Biography

 General Yaşar Büyükanıt was born in Istanbul, Turkey, on 1 September 1940.
 He joined the Erzincan Military High School in 1959.
 He graduated from the Turkish Military Academy in 1961 as an infantry officer.
 After graduating from the Infantry School in 1963, he served in different units of the Turkish Army as a platoon and commando company commander until 1970.

 Following his graduation from the Army Staff College in 1972, he served as the Chief of Operations at the 6th Infantry Division.
 Also, as an instructor at the Army Staff College, as the chief of the Intelligence Division Basic Intelligence Branch Forces and Systems Section at the Supreme Headquarters Allied Powers Europe in Mons, Belgium, as the section and then branch chief of the General-Admiral Branch at the Turkish General Staff (TGS) Headquarters, as the commander of Kuleli Military High School and of the Presidential Guard Regiment.

 After graduating from the NATO Defence College, he was promoted to the rank of brigadier general in 1988.
 He served as the 2nd Armored Brigade Commander and then as the chief of Intelligence Department at AFSOUTH Headquarters in Naples, Italy.

 Having been promoted to rank of major general in 1992, General Büyükanıt served as the secretary general of the Turkish General Staff and then as the superintendent of the Turkish Army Academy.
 He was promoted to the rank of lieutenant general in 1996 and served as the 7th Army Corps Commander until 1998, after which he became the chief of operations of the TGS.

 In 2000, he was promoted to the rank of general and served as the deputy chief of TGS until 2003.
 He later served as the commander of the First Army.
 General Büyükanıt was appointed as the commander of the Turkish Army in 2004.
 He assumed the command of the Turkish Armed Forces on 28 August 2006.

 Yaşar Büyükanıt was married to Filiz Büyükanıt, with whom he had a daughter, Bengü.
 She died on 18 November 2019.

 Yaşar Büyükanıt died in a hospital, where he was treated, on 21 November 2019, three days after his spouse's death.
-He was buried at Karacaahmet Cemetery following a memorial ceremony held at the headquarters of the First Army and the religious funeral service at Big Selimiye Mosque.
+He was buried at Karacaahmet Cemetery following a memorial ceremony held at the HQ of the First Army and the religious funeral service at Big Selimiye Mosque.
 He was survived by daughter Bengü Büyükanıt Caymaz.